bmershon/image-sources/README.md

 ## Generating Image Sources

+*A spherical mesh and first-order reflections from the source (off center, inside the sphere).*

 ![Order-1 reflections from a sphere](images/sphere-images-order-1.png)

 ## Path Extraction

 ![Extract Paths](images/boxes-reflections-order-4.png)

 ## Impulse Response

+Currently, impulses are placed in the nearest sampling bin without linear interpolation, Gaussian interpolation or any efforts to smooth the response.

-A campus quad scene with a small box to represent a human for scale (height 1.764 meters).
-Third order reflections are drawn for a scene with hierarchical rotations (all children rotated by 45 degrees under a "dummy node").
+*A campus quad scene with a small box to represent a human for scale (height 1.764 meters).
+Third order reflections are drawn for a scene with hierarchical rotations (all children rotated by 45 degrees under a "dummy node").*

 ![Scene](images/campus-quad-order-3.png)